Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 A simple horizontal trim rail separating the two

 Even with the basic design in mind, the final dimensions took us some time to nail down.
 We started with a mock up, played around with dimensions and scale until it felt just right for our space.
-We have short 7’ ceilings up here so the design had to feel cozy and not grand.
+We have short 7’ ceilings up here so we were after a cozy feel rather than something grand.
 Here’s where we landed…

 Here are the materials we used (listed in actual dimensions).
 We sourced the linked materials from Home Depot and everything else locally at our lumber store.